axelvaldez/radical-companies/_posts/reviews/2023-06-14-competence-is-not-intelligence.markdown

 ---

 <div style="display:none;">
- <p>Intelligence is what comes to us as conscious throught; competence is how we digest food, go to the bathroom, etc. We don&rsquo;t know how we do it, it just happens.</p>
+ <p>Intelligence is what comes to us as conscious thought.
+Competence is how we digest food, go to the bathroom, etc.: we don&rsquo;t know how we do it, it just happens.</p>
 </div>

 <h1>Open Source Is Out</h1>